Creamy Wild Rice Mushroom Soup is the definition of comfort food! You will go back for bowl and after bowl of this hearty yet healthy soup.

 I like using cremini mushrooms, also called “baby bella” mushrooms, in this wild rice mushroom soup because they caramelize beautifully and the sliced brown caps look pretty bobbing in each bowl, but white button mushrooms work just as well too.

-I like to serve each bowl with a fresh side salad and crispy crostini for dunking into the rich broth so I don’t waste a drop.
-Ready to dive in?!
+I like to serve each bowl with a fresh side salad and crispy crostini, gluten free flatbread, or gluten free focaccia to soak up all the rich broth.
+Ready to dive in?

 How to Make This Recipe